How much can you claim?

 After you’ve been injured in a bicycle accident it can mean you need to take a period of time off work to recover, resulting in lost earnings.
 In more severe cases, where bike accidents cause significant injury, you may find that you are not able to return to work.
 Where this has been the case, cycling accident compensation can help you receive the money you have lost from being out of work, helping to alleviate financial concerns and stress during an already difficult time.

-Injuries obtained during a bike rider accident can mean that extensive treatment, physiotherapy, or surgery is necessary.
+Injuries obtained during a cycling accident can mean that extensive treatment, physiotherapy, or surgery is necessary.
 Financial cycling accident compensation can help you cover extra medical costs and changes that may be required to your home as a result of your injury.

 To be eligible to make a bicycle injury compensation claim the incident must not be your fault and must have occurred in the last three years.